 Despite personal tragedy, physical limitations and even professional opposition, Carol has remained steadfast and unwavering in her mission.
 She has been recognized at the local, state and national levels for her contributions to the community.
 She has advanced the standards of the Service Dog industry and is an advocate for disabled persons with Service Dogs.
 Her innovative dog training program within correctional facilities has served as a model for dozens of other programs across the country.
 The success stories and testimonials are strong validation of value of the program as it has impacted hundreds of inmates since its inception.

 Carol has been at the helm of CST from the beginning and remains closely involved with th daily operations of the organization.
-She personally interviews applicants, participates in the Prison Pups Program, conducts Team Trainings, provides Client Care, and serves as Ambassador to the communities we serve.
-After nearly 30 years, Carol remains the heart of the CST mission.
-She has made a lasting difference through the hundreds of Service Dogs for people living with disabilities.
+She personally interviews applicants, participates in the Prison Pups Program and Team Trainings, provides Client Care, and serves as Ambassador to the communities we serve.
+With 30 years behind her, Carol remains the heart of the CST mission with a vision for the next 30 years.
+She has made a lasting difference through the hundreds of Service Dogs she has provided for people living with disabilities.

 Canine Support Teams, Inc